Georgene Louis

-Georgene Louis is an American attorney and politician who served as a member of the New Mexico House of Representatives for the 26th district from 2013 to 2023.
+Georgene Louis (born 1978) is an American attorney and politician who served as a member of the New Mexico House of Representatives for the 26th district from 2013 to 2023.

 Early life and education

 Louis was born and raised in the Acoma Pueblo.
-She earned a bachelor’s degree and Juris Doctor from the University of New Mexico.
+She earned a bachelor's degree and Juris Doctor from the University of New Mexico.

 Career

 Louis has worked in the field of tribal law.
 She participated in a seven-month candidate training called Emerge New Mexico.
 Five of its alumni were elected to office in New Mexico in 2012.
 In 2015, Louis was one of five Native American legislators serving in the New Mexico House of Representatives.

 Louis represented District 26, which includes part of West Albuquerque and is predominantly Latino.
 The district has a population of around 30,000 people, of whom 4% are Native American.

 She was the chair of the House State Government, Elections, and Indian Affairs committees and was also a member of the Judiciary and Rules & Order of Business Committees.
 She was re-elected to a fifth term in 2020.

 Louis is the general counsel of the Pueblo of Tesuque.
 On January 4, 2021, Louis announced her candidacy for the 2021 New Mexico's 1st congressional district special election.
 At the Democratic committee selection, she lost to fellow representative Melanie Stansbury.

 After completing her existing term as representative for District 26, Louis elected not to run for re-election.